 Become a PAL

-The IPC PAL program matches a newly arriving international exchange student with a UNCG student, one-on-one.
-The purpose: to help exchange students adjust to life at UNCG, in Greensboro and in the USA.
+PAL stands for Peer Advisor & Lisaison, and matches a newly arriving international exchange student with a UNCG student, one-on-one.
+The purpose is to help exchange students adjust to life at UNCG, in Greensboro and in the USA.

 As a PAL, you are an important link in the orientation program for newly arriving exchange students.
 Your duties include writing to your PAL before his/her arrival, welcoming your PAL to campus, attending IPC-sponsored orientation activities, assisting with his or her adjustment to life in the residence halls and assisting with registration and drop/add procedures.
 You are also encouraged to introduce your PAL to "student life" both on- and off-campus.
 Sometimes, PALs have even been known to invite exchange students to their homes on weekends and holidays.
 As a PAL, you are an important link between the exchange student, IPC, UNCG, and Greensboro!